Sulfur isotope biogeochemistry: Soil

 If soil sulfur is derived consistently from one source, the water-soluble and insoluble organic S fractions acquire similar isotopic compositions.
 In the case that there are two or more sources and/or if the isotopic composition of atmospheric or groundwater sulfate fluctuates, there may not be sufficient time for isotopic homogenization among the various forms of sulfur.
-The primary form of sulfur in soil is sulfate, which is transported upwards through the root system with minimal δ34S fractionation by 1-2‰.
+The primary form of sulfur in soil is sulfate, which is transported upwards through the root system with minimal δ34S fractionation by 1–2‰.
 In contrast to higher canopy plants reflecting atmospheric δ34S, protected understory plants tend to reflect soil sulfur.

 Aquatic

 The forms of sulfur available in aquatic environments depends on whether it is a marine or freshwater environment.
-Freshwater environments are more varied and depend on a multitude of factors, such as atmospheric deposition, runoff, diagenesis of bedrock and the presence of microbial sulfate reducers (MSR).
-Overall, the main sources of sulfur in freshwater environments are hydrogen sulfide and sulfate.
-In estuaries, plant roots extend into sulfide rich δ34S depleted sediments, created by MSR, and incorporate that into their biomass.
-Though levels of sulfide produced by MSR can be toxic and it has been proposed that these plants pump oxygen into their roots to oxidize sulfide into the less toxic sulfate.
-In these environments algaes will preferentially acquire the δ34S of HS− if present rather than the more abundant sulfate, as these sulfides can be readily incorporated into the direct formation of cysteine.
+Freshwater environments are more varied and subject to a multitude of sulfur inputs and outputs, including atmospheric deposition, runoff, diagenesis of bedrock and the presence of microbial sulfate reducers (MSR).
+Overall, the main species of sulfur in freshwater environments are hydrogen sulfide and sulfate.
+In estuaries, plant roots extend into sulfide-rich, 34S-depleted sediments created by MSR, and incorporate that sulfide into their biomass.
+However, levels of sulfide produced by MSR can be toxic, and it has been proposed that these plants pump oxygen into their roots to oxidize sulfide into the less toxic sulfate.
+In these environments algae will preferentially acquire sulfur from HS− if present, rather than the more abundant sulfate, as sulfide can be readily incorporated into the direct formation of cysteine.
 This is consistent with cyanobacteria being able to carry out anoxygenic photosynthesis using sulfide.